 There are some stores that will forever have a place in our hearts.
 We'll all remember Woolworths for its pick 'n' mix and the British Home Store for regular Sunday afternoon trips with the grandparents.
 However, there are still some classic British stalwarts of the department-store variety that deserve our full attention.
 We're talking about the high-street and designer giants that have been part of shopping experiences for generations.
-From Debenhams and Marks and Spencers to Selfridges and Harrods, they're the kind of iconic places that create memories.
+From Debenhams and Marks & Spencers to Selfridges and Harrods, they're the kind of iconic places that create memories.

 We can always rely on Harvey Nichols to fulfil our high-fashion needs.
 Loewe's Gate Satchel has already sold out in most stores, racking up a waiting list in the process.
 However, you can still get the black mini version online if you're quick.
-Then, there are the new #ChloéGirl boots: the Rylee snake-effect lace-ups that are replacing basic ankle boots.
+Then there are the new #ChloéGirl boots: the Rylee snake-effect lace-ups that are replacing basic ankle boots.
 Now that you've got the lowdown on accessories, it's time to hear that midi skirts are selling out quicker than happy hour cocktails.
 Free People's satin slip is a particularly versatile little number.
 Last but not least, there's the everyday piece: the Margo dress by Rixo.

 Debenhams hosts a large range of exclusive designers and brands, but a few key items are of note this season.
 Firstly, there's the ombré leopard-print dress that the likes of The Frugality and others have been spotted (quite literally) in.
 The label H! by Henry Holland's knitwear is proving to be quite popular too.
 Lastly, there are the chic party pieces.
 Sequins are—perhaps unsurprisingly—a top seller right now, and it's Warehouse's sparkly skirt that has our interest piqued.
 Complete with the Carvela clutch (which no one will believe is high street), you've got yourself a comprehensive A/W 18 look.

 Stepping into Liberty London on Great Marlborough Street is like stepping back in time—in a good way.
-The department store opened its doors back in 1875, and much of the interior has remained true to its original Tudor aesthetic, although the product offering will have moved on somewhat from Victorian times.
+The department store opened its doors back in 1875, and much of the interior has remained true to its original Tudor aesthetic, although the product offering has moved on somewhat from Victorian times.
 Liberty London is the go-to for niche brands the fashion set loves, dreamy jewels and, of course, exclusive prints (not to mention stationary, homeware, beauty and more).

-Marks and Spencer
+Marks & Spencer

 Marks & Spencer is one of those do-it-all stores that can give us Percy Pigs and It buys all under one roof.
 This is why it's a high-street legend in its own right.
 We all remember the leopard-print dress that sold out countless times in the summer.
 Well, now there's an autumn version that's set to reach the same status.
-Corduroy comes in a close second, in the form of under-£30 wide-leg trousers that influencers are already into.
+Corduroy comes in a close second, in the form of under-£30 wide-leg trousers influencers are already into.
 And it doesn't stop there.
-We've discovered a belted checked skirt that has already sold out in the brown and blue colourway, but you can still grab it in tartan if you're speedy.
-Finally, party shoes: We know a winning pair when we see one, and some velvet jewel-toned mules (that also come in black) have shot to the top of our wish list.
+We've discovered a belted checked skirt that has already sold out in the brown-and-blue colourway, but you can still grab it in tartan if you're speedy.
+Finally, party shoes: We know a winning pair when we see one, and some velvet jewel-toned mules have shot to the top of our wish list.
 Wear them with jeans and a nice top or a sequinned dress.
-It's not just any new collection, it's the new M&S collection.
+It's not just any new collection: It's the new M&S collection.

 The sales team at Selfridges recently let us in on many secrets, and they've kindly allowed us to share them with you.
 These four buys below are some of the most important this season, and here's why: Each and every one of them—from a Shrimps beaded bag to the sold-out Ganni dress—had to be restocked to keep up with the demand.
 Surprised?
 We aren't either.
 Hopefully, we'll see the big black Selfridges ribbon under our tree.
 Note to self: Must be very good for the rest of the year.